-Michael B. Reagan is an historian and lecturer at the University of Washington’s Robinson Center for Young Scholars and adjunct faculty at Seattle College.
-He is the author of Intersectional Class Struggle: Theory and Practice, (AK Press & IAS, 2021), and his writing has appeared in Spectre, Truthout, Counterpunch, Perspectives, Found SF, and the South Seattle Emerald.
+Michael B. Reagan is an historian, author, and educator.
+He is a lecturer in the Department of African American Studies at Princeton, in the School of Management and Labor Relations at Rutgers, and the School of Interdisciplinary Arts and Sciences at the University of Washington.
+He is the author of Intersectional Class Struggle: Theory and Practice, (AK Press & IAS, 2021), and his writing has appeared in the Boston Review, Truthout, Counterpunch, Perspectives, Found SF, and elsewhere.

 Reagan teaches U.S. history and labor studies with an emphasis on racial capitalism and intersectionality.
+His research is on intersectional class theory and urban history.
 In addition to teaching, he speaks regularly with academic, civic, and movement audiences.
-He is a member of the Coalition of Higher Ed.
-Workers, Labor for Black Lives, and the American Federation of Teachers, local 1789.
+He is also a longtime community organizer and activist and has been active in anti-war, labor, tenant, black freedom movement and other causes.